 If you want to lose weight or get in shape, following a nutritious eating plan and a regular exercise program are the most effective ways to achieve your goals.
-Although it may be tempting to severely restrict your calories to help you lose weight faster, not eating can cause a variety of problems when you're exercising.
-Knowing the effects of not eating and then exercising can help you make healthy choices to keep your body fueled for your best performance.
+Although it may be tempting to severely restrict your calories to help you lose weight faster, not eating can cause a variety of problems when you're exercising according to TeensHealth From Nemours.

 If you do not eat for hours before an endurance event, you will be more likely to feel fatigued and you will need to replenish carbs after 60 to 90 minutes of exercise.
-If you do not eat enough in general, before exercising or at other times, you will suffer from some long-term effects, which may include nutrient deficiencies, fatigue, muscle cramps or irregular heartbeat.
+If you do not eat enough in general, before exercising or at other times, you will experience some long-term effects, which may include nutrient deficiencies, fatigue, muscle cramps or irregular heartbeat.

 Most people can eat light snacks one to two hours before exercise and meals or heavy snacks three to four hours before exercise.
 If you do not eat for several hours before exercise, you will be more likely to feel fatigued during your workout.
-If you exercise for long periods or do high-intensity workouts, you will be more likely to suffer from low blood sugar and fatigue if you have not eaten for several hours.
-Your body uses carbohydrates as a main fuel source for workouts, and if you do not have enough carbs stored in your body from the foods you eat, your body may burn some fat.
-If your diet is severely restricted, however, your body will burn muscle tissue and even organ tissue to create energy, which can cause you to lose muscle mass, feel fatigued and develop long-term health problems.
+If you exercise for long periods or do high-intensity workouts, you will be more likely to experience low blood sugar and fatigue if you have not eaten for several hours.
+Eat before exercising in the morning says the American Dietetic Association.
+You will improve your performance.

-If you do not eat enough over an extended period of time -- such as months or years -- your body may go into starvation mode, burning body tissues for energy and holding onto any calories you consume to keep your basic systems running.
+If you do not eat enough over an extended period of time — such as months or years — your body may go into starvation mode, burning body tissues for energy and holding onto any calories you consume to keep your basic systems running.
 Starvation mode makes it hard to lose weight and poses serious health risks such as bone loss, irregular heart rhythms and even heart attacks.